NielMc/milestone-project-heritage-housing-issues/README.md

 ## Business Requirements
-Our client has received an inheritance from a deceased great-grandfather located in Ames, Iowa.
-We have been contacted to help in maximising the sales price for the inherited properties.
+As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to help in maximising the sales price for the inherited properties.

-Our client wishes to base any estimates regarding the value of her inherited properties property on a well researched study to avoid inaccurate appraisals.Although the client does have a good understanding of properties in her own state, she also accepts that what makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
+Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
+She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
-The client is providing the dataset from kaggle.

-- Business Requirement 1
-Client is interested in discovering the correlations between house prices and the varying attributes that affect their value.
-The client requires a dashboard that displays data visualizations of the correlated variable.

-- Business Requirements 2
+1 - The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-The client wants to be able to predict the sale price of any property in Ames, Iowa; including the inherited properties.
+2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
-This will require the use of data analysis tools that allow the user to interact and amend variables in order to generate price predictions.
-A machine learning Pipeline will also need to be deployed as a part of the 2nd business requirement.